Know Thyself: What Is Self-Awareness, and How to Be More Self-Aware?

 - Decrease anxiety, stress, and depression levels

-- Accept and get value from compliments, candid feedback, or opinions from others more easily
+- Accept and get value from compliments and candid feedback more easily

 - Set healthy personal boundaries and respect those of others